Innovate faster and cut risk with PHP experts from Zend Services.

 Submit support requests and browse self-service resources.

-Earlier this month we hosted an AWS 101 webinar in which we did a live walk-through showing you how easy it is to get up and running with your PHP applications on AWS.
+Earlier this month we hosted an AWS 101 webinar in which we did a live walk-through showing you how easy it is to get up and running with your PHP applications on the enterprise cloud platform AWS.

 In this article, we'll walk you through getting started with AWS using a Zend PHP server.
 But first, let's clear up a common question.